Sax Kari: Life and career

 He was born in Chicago, the son of Tennessee-born Isaac Columbus Toombs and his wife Irene.
 As a child, he ran away from home and from the age of nine performed in vaudeville as a comic entertainer with Butterbeans and Susie, who gave him the nickname "Candy Yams" for his relatively light freckled complexion.
 He learned to play piano, guitar, and reed instruments, and by 1940 was living in Gary, Indiana, with his mother.
 He worked in bands as a guitarist, and in 1942 took Charlie Christian's place in the orchestra at the Lyon's Den club in Oklahoma City.
 He began working with and for club owner and entrepreneur Denver D. Ferguson in Indianapolis in the early 1940s, promoting concerts and helping Ferguson set up the network later known as the "Chitlin' Circuit".

 He formed his own eighteen-piece touring band, and settled in Detroit around 1945.
 He made his first recordings with his orchestra for Imperial Records in 1947, followed by recordings with vocalist Roosevelt "Whiskey" Sheffield for Apollo in 1949.
-In 1953, he released his most successful record, "Daughter (That's Your Red Wagon)", an answer song to Ruth Brown's "(Mama) He Treats Your Daughter Mean", which reached #8 on the Billboard R&B chart.
+In 1953, he released his most successful record, "Daughter (That's Your Red Wagon)", an answer song to Ruth Brown's "(Mama) He Treats Your Daughter Mean", which reached No. 8 on the Billboard R&B chart.
 The record was credited to "Swinging Sax Kari" and featured singer Gloria Irving.

-He also worked with Houston promoter Don Robey during the 1950s.
-In the mid-1950s, he produced early recordings in Detroit by Della Reese, as well as recording novelty records such as "Chocolate Fizz" and "Goldie the Green-Eyed Octopus" under his own name, on a variety of mostly small independent labels.
-He also wrote and produced for other musicians on labels including Checker and Vee Jay.
+During the 1950s he worked with Houston promoter Don Robey.
+In the mid-1950s in Detroit, he produced early recording sessions with Della Reese, as well as recording novelty records such as "Chocolate Fizz" and "Goldie the Green-Eyed Octopus" under his own name, on a variety of mostly small independent labels.
+He wrote and produced for other musicians on labels including Checker and Vee Jay.
 In 1959, he produced the single "You're So Fine" by The Falcons, a group that included Mack Rice, Eddie Floyd and Robert Ward.
-The song reached #2 on the R&B chart and #17 on the pop chart.
+The song reached No. 2 on the R&B chart and No. 17 on the pop chart.